pudly/schmopera-hugo/content/articles/learn-about-midsummer-pov.md

 ---
-title: Learn about Midsummer (POV)
+title: "Learn about Midsummer (POV)"
 ---